Practice Dr. Katmer

 Treatment goals

-Normalization of muscle tone
+Normalization of muscle tension

-Improving and accelerating development in infants / children
+Improving and accelerating development in infants/children

 Improve mobility / coordination